 Employment discrimination is the practice of unfairly treating a person or group of people differently from other people or groups of other people at work, because of their membership in a legally protected category such as race, sex, age, or religion.
 Each state has passed laws and rules to protect your workplace rights: this page covers Indiana employment discrimination.
 The purpose of Indiana antidiscrimination law is to protect workers in Indiana from unlawful discrimination in employment.
 Read below to learn more about Indiana employment law and how the law protects you.

 Indiana law makes it illegal for an employer to discriminate on the basis of race, religion, color, sex, disability (mental or physical), status as a veteran, national origin and ancestry.
-While discrimination on the basis of age is also illegal, Indiana law does not permit a court action to be taken to remedy this discrimination.

 Indiana law also provides broader protection for disabled employees than the similar federal statute, the Americans with Disabilities Act, because it does not require that the employee have a substantial limitation of a major life activity.
 More information on disability discrimination is available here.